Hari (Japanese sport)

-Hari (ハーリー, hārī) is a traditional boat racing event held in Ryukyu Islands and parts of Mainland Japan(Kyushu).
+Hari (ハーリー, hārī), Haarii, Bari, Hare or Harley, is a traditional boat racing event held in Ryukyu Islands and parts of Mainland Japan(Kyushu).
 The races are conducted to pray for maritime safety and bountiful catches.
 Participants compete by rowing boats, with the type of boat varying by region and event.
 Commonly used vessels include the sabani and the hariusen.

 History

 The tradition of Hari in Okinawa dates back several centuries.
 It is believed to have been practiced as early as the 15th century in areas around present-day Tomigusuku.
 Originally, Hari emerged as a maritime ritual performed by fishermen to pray for safe voyages and abundant fishing.
 Over time, it developed unique regional forms across fishing villages and harbors.
 Since the 1970s, it has also become a tourist attraction.
 Today, Hari is held throughout many areas of Ryukyu Islands—from the southern to the northern parts of the main island, including remote islands—as well as in Mainland Japan(Kyushu), and is regarded as a key annual event for local communities.